exercism/development-environment/README.md

 The code in this repository handles the creation of a `docker-compose.yml` and provides you with some wrapper scripts to run things.
 The `bin/start` script generates the `docker-compose.yml` from your `stack.yml` file, downloads the images from DockerHub and then starts them (via `docker-compose up`).

+Note: Docker for Windows by default stores its data on the `C:` drive, but this can be changed in the settings.

 ### stack.yml

 The `stack.yml` file is a Exercism-specific configuration file that allows you to select which components you want to run locally, and any configuration you want to do.